Scunnies/pands-problem-sheet/README.md

 # Pands Problem Sheets - Weekly solutions
-## This is my repository for weekly problem sheets containing solutions to problems and supporting documentation
+## This is my repository for weekly problem sheets containing solutions to problems and supporting references

 ### Eleanor Sammon
 ### Student ID: G00411277